safeeyes/safeeyes-plugins/README.md

 **Notice:**
 I try my best to manually analyze the plugins submitted by other developers to ensure that they don't misuse the plugin.
 I hope other users using Safe Eyes also will keep an eye on this.
 Anyhow as everything is under GPL v3 license, the plugins are distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Third-party Plugins

+- [log-activity](https://github.com/seekM/safeeyes-plugin-log-activity) - Show the number of keystrokes and minutes spent in front of your computer